microsoft/NOTSOFAR1-Challenge/README.md

 ### Download

-To download the dataset, replace the arguments and run the fallowing command:
+To download the dataset, you can call the python function `download_simulated_subset` within `utils/azure_storage.py`.
+Alternatively, using Azure CLI, set these arguments and run the following command:

 `--destination` - replace with a path to the directory where you want to download the benchmarking dataset (destination directory must exist). <br>
 `--include-path` - replace with the dataset you want to download: <br>